WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/New-AadAppRegistrationCertificate.md

 ```

 ### -KeyVaultName
-Name of the keyvault to store the certificate
+Name of the Azure Key Vault to store the certificate

 ```yaml
 Type: String